google/chromeos-filesystems/README.md

 # ChromeOS Filesystem Providers

-This repository contains various filesystem providers for ChromeOS.
+This repository contains various filesystem providers for Chrome OS.
 They offer a way to access files stored on remote servers through the Files app, via a variety of protocols.

 Currently, the provider API itself is read-only, and therefore all of the providers are too.
 When the API is updated, they can be extended to support write operations.